borango/borango.github.io/data-privacy/policy/forge/read-only-app/index.md

 Read-Only Apps **never** write to Jira and **never** otherwise send data to any other server or service outside Jira Cloud.

-Read-Only Apps may write log entries for the purpose of debugging or performance reviews.
+Read-Only Apps **may write log entries** for the purpose of debugging or performance reviews.

-Read-Only Apps may store configuration information or cache Jira information inside the Atlassian Cloud platform.
+Read-Only Apps **may store configuration information or cache generated information** inside the Atlassian Cloud platform.
 This information is only accessible to the **app** itself, not to other apps and not to any user.
 Not even to **us**.

 This way, there is no risk to the integrity or confidentiality of your data.